 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and bachelor of science (B.S.) in African and African American studies.
+The University offers a bachelor of arts (BA) in African and African American Studies.

 Students gain experience outside the classroom through research and service projects in the community and through opportunities to present their work at regional academic conferences or to attend events such as Indiana Black Expo Summer Celebration.

-With a major in African and African American studies, students have maximum flexibility to pursue specialized academic interests in other areas.
-Students sometimes select a second major, ranging from communication to business or history, to complement the African and African American studies major.
+With a major in African and African American Studies, students have maximum flexibility to pursue specialized academic interests in other areas.
+Students sometimes select a related minor or a second major, ranging from communication to business or history, to complement the African and African American Studies major.